 When you give the gift of pearl jewelry, whether it’s a single pearl necklace or other sentimental jewelry piece, you’re following in the footsteps of some of the most legendary figures in world history.
 Many cultures, including the Romans, Egyptians, Chinese, Indians, Greeks, and Europeans, have valued pearl jewelry before us.

 Did you know that pearls were given as gifts as early as 2300 BC?
-Found in the China’s Huai River, freshwater pearls were a preferred gift for Chinese royalty at that time.
+Found in China’s Huai River, freshwater pearls were a preferred gift for Chinese royalty at that time.

 In the Ramayana, a Sanskirt epic poem from 7th-century BCE India, there are references to a necklace featuring 27 pearls.
 After a great war, Queen Sita gives Hanuman, a monkey king who fights in the war, a necklace of pearls as a reward for his heroism.